DoonOnthon/SorcererCoderNet/README.md

 ## Introduction

 SorcererCoderNet is your gateway to an enchanting world of coding possibilities.
 Our platform offers an immersive experience where you can tackle coding challenges, participate in live lectures, and leverage powerful learning tools.
 Whether you're a budding coder or a seasoned developer, SorcererCoderNet is designed to elevate your coding journey.

+## Technologies Used

+We are proud to use the following technologies for SorcererCoderNet development:

+- Programming Language: C#
+- Framework: ASP.NET MVC
+- Development Environment: Visual Studio 2022

 ## Features